Bunq simplifies group payment tracking and adds analytics – TechCrunch

 European challenger bank Bunq is announcing a handful of updates today.
 You now get a better overview of your account with more insights on how you spend money.
 If you’re going on vacation with someone else, you can now choose to automatically add transactions to a Slice Group.
-There are also improvement to VAT management for business users.
+There are also improvements to VAT management for business users.

 Slice Groups are shared accounts for owners of the Bunq Travel Card.
 You can create a group with multiple Bunq users and then add expenses to the group.
 You can’t add money to a Slice Group directly.
 It is essentially a group accounting feature that lets you keep track of who paid for what, who has a positive balance and who has a negative balance.